 What do aerospace engineers do?

-Aerospace engineers apply math and science fundamentals to design, build, and test air, space, water and land vehicles.
-Aerospace engineers study the mechanics of flight through an understanding of aerodynamics, propulsion, control and dynamics of vehicles, and software.
+Aerospace engineers apply math and science fundamentals to design, develop, and test air, space, water and land vehicles and related structures and systems to ensure safe and efficient operation in the earth's varied environments and in space.
+Aerospace engineers develop an understanding of aerodynamics, propulsion, control and dynamics of vehicles, structures, software and more.

 What problems are aerospace engineers trying to solve?

-UW A&A specializes in four main sub disciplines: controls, fluids, structures, and plasma science.
-Aerospace engineers ask:
+UW A&A specializes in the sub disciplines of controls, fluids, structures, plasma science, space systems and integrated flight sciences.

 - How do we make navigation systems on vehicles more autonomous and propulsion systems more stable and efficient so we can explore places far away for longer periods of time?